kcbabo/sandbox/camel-metadata.md

 ###Proposal
 Camel has traditionally followed a "type-less" model for integration, where endpoints do not have contracts and processors do not have knowledge of the type of a message being processed.
-We propose several additions to Camel to provide information on message types and to declare contracts within Camel configuration to support staticly-typed interactions.
+We propose several additions to Camel to provide information on message types and to declare contracts within Camel configuration to support statically-typed interactions.
 Adding these capabilities to Camel will provide the following benefits to Camel users:
 * Static evaluation and validation of data types and interactions in an application.
 * Runtime evaluation of data types and interactions
 * The ability to start with a weak/dynamically typed application and move to a statically typed application